Gaylord Perry: Seattle Mariners / Kansas City Royals (1982–83)

 After being released by the Braves, Perry was unable to find interest from any clubs during the offseason, and missed his first spring training in 23 years.
-He eventually signed with the Seattle Mariners, where he acquired the nickname "Ancient Mariner."
+On March 5, 1982, he signed a minor league contract with the Seattle Mariners, where he acquired the nickname "Ancient Mariner."
 Perry won his 300th game on May 6, 1982, becoming the first pitcher to win 300 games since Early Wynn did so in 1963.
 On August 23, he was ejected from a game against the Boston Red Sox for doctoring the ball, and given a ten-day suspension.
 It was the second time Perry had been ejected in his entire career, and it was his first ejection for ball doctoring.

 After starting the 1983 season 3–10, Perry was designated for assignment by Seattle on June 26 and the Kansas City Royals picked him on a waiver claim ten days later.
 In August, Perry became the third pitcher in history to record 3,500 strikeouts.
 In the final months of the season, Perry experimented with a submarine delivery for the first time in his career and took a no-hitter into the eighth inning against the first-place Baltimore Orioles on August 19.

 In August 1983, Perry became the third pitcher in the same year to surpass longtime strikeout king Walter Johnson's record of 3,509 strikeouts.
 Steve Carlton and Nolan Ryan were the others.
 Also in 1983, Perry was involved in the Pine Tar Game against the New York Yankees.
 The game originally ended when the umpires called George Brett out for too much pine tar on his bat, negating his home run and drawing a vehement protest from him and the Royals.
 Perry absconded with Brett's bat and gave it to a bat boy so he could hide it in the clubhouse, only to be caught by Joe Brinkman.
 When the Royals won the protest, Perry was retroactively ejected for doing this.

-Perry announced his retirement on September 23, 1983.
+Perry announced his retirement on September 23, 1983, making him the final major leaguer born in the 1930s to do so.
 He finished his MLB career with 314 wins, a 3.11 ERA, and 3,534 strikeouts.
 He threw 303 complete games.

 Post-playing career

-Perry retired to his 500 acre farm in Martin County, North Carolina, where he grew tobacco and peanuts, but had to file for bankruptcy in 1986.
+Perry retired to his 500 acre farm in Martin County, North Carolina, where he grew tobacco and peanuts, but he filed for bankruptcy in 1986.
 He briefly worked for Fiesta Foods as a sales manager, and later in the year Limestone College in Gaffney, South Carolina, chose Perry to be the college's first baseball coach.
 Perry was there until 1991 when he retired.
 In 1998, Perry was inducted into the Limestone College Athletics Hall of Fame (Class of 1998).
 He later moved to Spruce Pine, North Carolina.

 Perry supported the Republican Party.
 He campaigned for Jesse Helms and contemplated a bid for Congress himself in 1986.